Great Mosque of Garut

-The Great Mosque of Garut is a historical congregational mosque in the city of Garut, Garut Regency, Indonesia.
+The Great Mosque of Garut is a historical congregational mosque in the city of Garut, Garut Regency, West Java, Indonesia.
 The mosque is one of the oldest mosques in the region, first constructed on September 15, 1813 by the Dutch colonial representatives in the Priangan.
 The mosque was renovated three times in 1949, 1979, and 1998 into a traditional Javanese Islamic architectural style with sloped roofs.

 Description

 Initial construction

 The regional capital of the Garut area was moved from Balubur Limbangan to the current area, and the Dutch colonial government initiated four infrastructure development plans, among which was the construction of the mosque.
-The Dutch constructed the pavilion building (the Babancong), resident of the regent, office of the regent assistant (the present-day Bakorwil building) as well as the prison building in the vicinity of the mosque.
+The Dutch constructed the pavilion building (the Babancong), the residence of the regent, the office of the regent assistant (the present-day Bakorwil building), as well as the prison building in the vicinity of the mosque.

 The construction of the mosque was initiated by the Regent Wira Tanu Datar VII who held power until 1815, and succeeded by Musa Suria Kertalegawa who came to power in 1829.
 By the time, the mosque became a center of activities for the local religious community.